WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus.md

 [^AT]: [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) was a British mathematician and computer scientist who formalized the concepts of algorithm and computation with the Turing machine.
 [^TM]: [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine) is a mathematical model of computation that defines an abstract machine that manipulates symbols on a strip of tape according to a table of rules.
 [^TC]: [Turing Completeness](https://en.wikipedia.org/wiki/Turing_completeness) is a property of a system of rules that can simulate a Turing machine.
+[^CL]: [Combinatory Logic](https://en.wikipedia.org/wiki/Combinatory_logic) is a notation to eliminate the need for variables in mathematical logic and lambda calculus.